 Step 9: Configuring XLights to Use Your Colossus Micro

-Before you design light animations, xLights needs to know about your Colossus Micro.
-Specifically, where to find it on the panel's wifi network and how the panel is connected to the controller.
+Before you design light animations, xLights needs to know about your Colossus Micro and how the panel is connected to the controller.

 When you start xLights, you will see three tabs under the colorful effects toolbar: Setup, Layout, and Sequencer.

 2. Under the "Lighting Networks" section on the left side of the screen, click the [Add Null] button.

 3. In the "Null Output Setup" window that appears, choose the following: